 - Flexibility and adaptability — designing spaces capable of transforming to meet changing user needs.

-- Community integration into buildings — active involvement of local residents in the formation and use of public spaces.
+- Community integration in buildings — active involvement of local residents in forming and using public spaces.

-«The future of cities lies with mixed-use development, which forms not just buildings but entire ecosystems for living.
-The main criterion for success is not architectural expressiveness but the quality of the created environment and its ability to meet diverse human needs», — emphasizes Kent Larson, director of City Science at MIT Media Lab.
+«The future of cities lies with mixed-use development, which forms not just buildings, but entire ecosystems for life.
+In our practice working with clients, we increasingly encounter requests for creating exactly such comprehensive solutions.
+The main success criterion becomes not architectural expressiveness, but the quality of the created environment and its ability to meet diverse human needs», — emphasizes Kent Larson, director of City Science at MIT Media Lab.

 Conclusion

-Mixed-use buildings represent not just an architectural concept but a comprehensive approach to shaping the modern urban environment.
-Multifunctional buildings create vibrant, dynamic spaces where people can live, work, and relax without spending time on lengthy travel across the city.
-This approach promotes sustainable urban development, improves quality of life, and creates economically efficient models of real estate use.
+Mixed-use buildings represent not merely an architectural concept, but a comprehensive approach to forming contemporary urban environment.
+Multifunctional buildings create living, dynamic spaces where people can live, work, and relax without spending time on lengthy city travels.
+Like a Swiss Army knife, such complexes unite multiple functions in a single, compact solution.

-In conditions of growing urbanization and changing consumer preferences, the mixed-use concept will play an increasingly significant role in shaping the appearance of future cities.
-Successful implementation of mixed-use projects requires a balance between commercial interests, community needs, and principles of sustainable development.
-Investments in such projects not only provide financial returns but also contribute to creating a more humane and comfortable urban environment.
+Under conditions of growing urbanization and changing consumer preferences, the mixed-use concept will play an increasingly significant role in shaping future cities' appearance.
+Successful implementation of mixed-use projects requires balance between commercial interests, community needs, and sustainable development principles.